APEX Spine and Neurosurgery

 The idea of having a brain tumor is understandably scary, but having a tumor doesn't automatically mean you have cancer.
-If you have symptoms that you’re worried might be due to a brain tumor, the highly skilled neurosurgeons at Apex Spine and Neurosurgery in Roswell, Alpharetta, and Bethlehem, Georgia, can provide you with a prompt and accurate diagnosis.
+If you have symptoms that you’re worried might be due to a brain tumor, the highly skilled neurosurgeons at Apex Spine and Neurosurgery in Alpharetta, Bethlehem, Columbus, and Suwanee, Georgia, can provide you with a prompt and accurate diagnosis.
 They also offer expert surgical and medical treatment for brain tumors.
 Call one of the offices today to schedule a consultation, or book an appointment online.

 Brain tumors, also called or intracranial tumors, take more than 150 forms, although many are very uncommon.
 Some are benign (noncancerous), while others are malignant (cancerous).